katsi/graph-application/README.md

 On line 12 of the [index.js](index.js#L12) file, we are defining QUERY3 from our examples above into the variable `query`.

-On line 25 of the [index.js](index.js#L25-L37) file, we are defining what needs to be done when '/graph' is requested in the URL.
+In the lines 25-37 of the [index.js](index.js#L25-L37) file, we are defining what needs to be done when '/graph' is requested in the URL.
 On line 26 we are passing the `query` variable as part of a GET Request that calls the Blazegraph SPARQL endpoint as defined in line 8 and asks for the response to be in JSON format `{headers: {"Accept":"application/sparql-results+json"}}`.